NatthaMarayart/mooknorules/ruby-and-co.md

 - Product testing in progress: new formula being evaluated across four households using a structured Day 1 / Day 3 / Day 7 checklist
 - Launch planned for September
-- Long-term goal: grow Ruby & Co. into primary income, enabling a transition out of full-time employment
+- **Vision:** Grow Ruby & Co. into a category-defining pet-safe home care brand — not just a floor cleaner, but the first name people think of when "safe for pets" needs to mean something real

 ## What This Shows